borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 We also reviewed the concept of groups of manifolds.
 We discussed that while groups allow us to non-vector objects using similar rules, manifolds are the essential concept to generalize the optimization framework and probability distributions.

 We presented the idea of _right-hand_ and _left-hand_ conventions which, while not standard, allowed us to identify different formulations that can be found in the literature to operate groups and manifolds.
-By explicitly stating that GTSAM uses a right-hand convention for the composition of groups as well as retractions on manifolds we could identify the frames used to define the variables, as well the covariance we obtain from the solution via  `Marginals`.
+By explicitly stating that GTSAM uses a right-hand convention for the composition of groups as well as retractions on manifolds we could identify the frames used to define the variables, as well as the covariance we obtain from the solution via  `Marginals`.

 Additionally, the definition of the local and retract operations also have direct impact on the ordering of the covariance matrices, which also varies depending on the object.
 For instance, we discussed that `Pose2` use a _translation-then-orientation_ convention, while `Pose3` does _orientation-then-translation_.
 This is particularly important when we want to use GTSAM quantities with different software, such as ROS, which use a _translation-then-orientation_ convention for their 3D pose structures for instance ([`PoseWithCovariance`](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseWithCovariance.html)).